Skip to main content

 Array Linking

-Link array elements or slices:
+Link array elements or slices (inputs to inputs):

-# Link entire array
+# Link entire array of inputs

-model.link("comp1.forces[:3]", "comp2.loads[:3]")
+model.link("comp1.forces[:3]", "comp2.forces[:3]")

 # Link specific elements

-model.link("comp1.stress[0]", "comp2.load")
+model.link("comp1.load[0]", "comp2.load")

 # Link with different indices

-model.link("comp1.state[0:3]", "comp2.input[1:4]")
+model.link("comp1.state[0:3]", "comp2.state[1:4]")

 Linking Across Instances